Eremotherium

 Only two valid species are known, Eremotherium laurillardi and E. eomigrans, the former was named by prolific Danish paleontologist Peter Lund in 1842 based on a tooth of a juvenile individual that had been collected from Pleistocene deposits in caves in Lagoa Santa, Brazil alongside fossils of thousands of other megafauna.
 Lund originally named it as a species of its relative Megatherium, though Austrian paleontologist Franz Spillman later created the genus name Eremotherium after noticing its distinctness from other megatheriids.

+Eremotherium became extinct at the end of the Late Pleistocene as part of the end-Pleistocene extinction event, alongside other ground sloths and most large mammals across the Americas, though some specimens potentially suggest that Eremotherium might have lived up to the early-middle Holocene.
+The extinction of Eremotherium and other megafauna post-dates human arrival in the Americas, who may have contributed to the extinctions.
+Some potential, but not definitive evidence has been found for the interaction between humans and Eremotherium remains.
+Some potential early-middle Holocene records of Eremotherium have been reported from Brazil.